flaxsearch/BioSolr/spot/spot-ontology/README.md

 # SPOT Ontology applications

 This is the top-level folder for the SPOT Ontology applications.
+These include:

+* a standalone, generic indexer for ontology data.
+* an indexer for documents that have been annotated with ontology references.
+The ontology references are expanded during the indexing process, pulling across labels, synonyms, child and parent relationship details, and data from other relationships.
+* an example web application for searching across the document data, demonstrating the various relationships that can be searched on, as well as the hierarchical facet plugin.

+The web application also has a proof-of-concept SPARQL search option, using Apache Jena with Solr to search across the ontology data.

+These applications are currently built against Solr 4.10, since Apache Jena is not yet compatible with Solr 5.

 The various subdirectories can be broken down by functionality:

 * `solr-conf` contains the Solr configuration for both the ontology and document indexes.
 Note that the data directories are in the Git ignore file,